Buy a House for the Mortgage Tax Deduction? Not so Fast

 - You have property taxes of $3,000 per year.

-In the process, you’ve paid $11,873 (mortgage interest + property taxes) that you’ll never get back to get that $41 in tax deductions.
+In the process, you will have paid $12,500 (mortgage interest + property taxes) that you’ll never get back in order to get that $45 in extra tax savings!

-This is just one scenario – your benefit may vary dramatically.
-It does highlight the importance of running the numbers for your own situation before buying a home.
+This highlights the importance of running the numbers for your own situation before buying a home.
 You may find that unless you buy a very pricey home, the tax benefit for you is going to be minimal, potentially even negative compared to the standard deduction.

 There has even been discussion of the mortgage tax deduction being eliminated.
 Imagine buying a home under the guise of huge tax savings only to the deduction be wiped out by legislators in desperate need of generating new revenue.